-- R' = the conversion rate in effect immediately after the open of business on the ex-dividend date for such distribution; - R = the conversion rate in effect immediately prior to the open of business on the ex-dividend date for such distribution; - O = the number of shares of our common stock outstanding at the close of business on the trading day immediately preceding the ex-dividend date for such distribution; - N = the number of additional shares of our common stock issuable pursuant to such rights, options or warrants; - P = the per-share offering price payable to exercise such rights, options or warrants for the additional shares: and - M = the average of the closing sale prices of our common stock for the five consecutive trading day period ending on, and including, the trading day immediately preceding the ex-dividend date with respect to the distribution.
+- R' = the conversion rate in effect immediately after the open of business on the date of the announcement of such distribution; - R = the conversion rate in effect immediately prior to the open of business on the date of the announcement of such distribution; - O = the number of shares of our common stock outstanding at the close of business on the trading day immediately preceding the date of the announcement of such distribution; - N = the number of additional shares of our common stock issuable pursuant to such rights, options or warrants; - P = the per-share offering price payable to exercise such rights, options or warrants for the additional shares; and - M = the average of the last reported sale prices of our common stock for the 10 consecutive trading day period ending on, and including, the trading day immediately preceding the date of the announcement of such distribution.

-For purposes of this clause (2), in determining whether any rights, options or warrants entitle the holders to subscribe for or purchase our common stock at less than the average of the closing sale prices of our common stock for each trading day in the applicable five consecutive trading day period, there shall be taken into account any consideration we receive for such rights, options or warrants and any amount payable on exercise thereof, with the value of such consideration, if other than cash, to be determined by our board of directors.
+For purposes of this clause (2) and for purpose of the first bullet point under "- Conversion Upon Specified Conversion Events - Certain Distributions", in determining whether any rights, options or warrants entitle the holders to subscribe for or purchase our common stock at less than the average of the last reported sale prices of our common stock for each trading day in the applicable five consecutive trading day period, there shall be taken into account any consideration we receive for such rights, options or warrants and any amount payable on exercise thereof, with the value of such consideration, if other than cash, to be determined by our board of directors.